 |Launch Vehicle||Atlas Agena B (Atlas Agena B no. 7 / Atlas D no. 215 / Agena no. 6005)|

 |Launch Date and Time||Oct.
 18, 1962 / 16:59:00 UT|

 |Launch Site||Cape Canaveral, Fla. / Launch Complex 12|

 |Scientific Instruments||1.
 Imaging System

 This was the third attempt by the U.S. to impact the surface of the Moon using a Block 2 Ranger spacecraft.

 On this mission, after just 15 minutes of normal operation, a malfunction led to the transfer of power from solar to battery power.
 Normal operations never resumed, and the battery power was depleted after 8 hours.
 After that, all spacecraft systems died.

 The first course correction was never implemented, and Ranger 5 passed the Moon at a range of 450 miles (724 kilometers) Oct.
 21, 1962, and entered heliocentric orbit.
 It was tracked to a distance of about 790,000 miles (1,271,381 kilometers).

-Before loss of signal, the spacecraft sent back about 4 hours of data from the gamma ray experiment.
+Before loss of signal, the spacecraft sent back about four hours of data from its gamma-ray experiment.

 Siddiqi, Asif A. Beyond Earth: A Chronicle of Deep Space Exploration, 1958-2016.
 NASA History Program Office, 2018.